 Kai-lan is cooked with respect and are topped with deeply umami dried fish and roasted pine nuts.

 Gong Bao chicken with peanuts has a mouth-pucker of black vinegar, a whack of intensified dried chilli flavour, its dark-sweet flavours are so approachable.

 ‘Dai’ seared beef was the kind treated to a high heat so the edges take on the maillard reaction, yet the centre is still a ruby red.
-It had the bark of mint, fresh and fried.
+It had the lingering coolness of mint, fresh and fried.
 The were notes of glossy chilli oil and lemongrass to bring things together.

-Dover sole was grilled whole with a beurre noisette imbued with five spice.
-Its then brought to the table, expertly dismantled for our theatrical pleasure.
-It was genuinely a brilliant way to end the main courses.
-It doesn’t stop there though as the bones are deep fried until they become crispy and completely edible.
+Dover sole was grilled whole with a beurre noisette with a aromatic poke five spice.
+When brought to the table, it’s expertly dismantled for our perverse theatrical pleasure – a genuinely a brilliant way to end the main courses.
+It doesn’t stop there though as the bones were deep fried until they become crispy and completely edible.
 Then they’re tossed in a searing wok with garlic, salt, pepper and are joined by more discs of crunchy lotus root.

 Remember the scene from “Harry Met Sally” in Katz Deli?
 Jeff is having a similar moment, totally spellbound with the coconut husk.

 We complete the meal with a petit four that aims to be pretty but not at the expense of taste, it’s seriously good.
 It’s actually a white chocolate mahjong brick, filled with the crumbliest ginger biscuit and strawberry ice cream that grabs the attention of my tongue.
 I could have eaten a whole set of them!

 For visit number two, I came during lunch specifically for the dim sum.